Felicity Smoak: Live-action

-A reimagined Felicity Smoak appears in the television series Arrow, itself a reimagining of the Green Arrow mythos, portrayed by Emily Bett Rickards.
-The character is introduced as an I.T. genius, being a skilled hacker and computer expert, with a degree from M.I.T.
-She joins Oliver Queen on his vigilante mission, and later founds her own company "Smoak Technologies".
+Felicity Smoak appears in the Arrowverse, portrayed by Emily Bett Rickards.
+Introduced in Arrow, this version is an I.T. genius, skilled hacker and computer expert, and graduate of M.I.T.
+She joins Oliver Queen on his vigilante mission, and later founds her own company, Smoak Technologies.
 Oliver and Felicity begin a romantic relationship which eventually leads to their marriage and the birth of their daughter Mia Smoak.
-The character was originally introduced in the third episode of season one, "Lone Gunmen", as a one-off character.
-Due to the positive reaction both from Stephen Amell and from Warner Brothers producer Peter Roth, the character was made recurring in season one and from season two onwards, became part of the main cast.
-The character also makes appearances in Arrow spin-offs The Flash, Legends of Tomorrow and Vixen as well as appearings in a season three episode of the Earth-38 set series Supergirl, during the Arrowverse crossover event "Crisis on Earth-X".
-Rickards left Arrow at the end of its seventh season but returned as a guest star for the series finale, "Fadeout" which aired in January 2020.
+The character was originally introduced in the episode "Lone Gunmen" as a one-off character.
+Due to the positive reaction from Green Arrow actor Stephen Amell and producer Peter Roth, the character was promoted to a recurring, later main, role.
+The character also appears in The Flash, Legends of Tomorrow, Vixen, the crossover event "Crisis on Earth-X", and the web series Blood Rush.
+Rickards left Arrow at the end of its seventh season, but returned as a guest star for the series finale "Fadeout".